 Enforcement Notice Compliance Certificates (ENCC)

 You can request an ENCC to confirm whether or not a planning enforcement notice has been complied with.
-This provides written confirmation that, so far as the council have been able to ascertain, the requirements of a notice were, or were not, fully complied with on a particular date.
-This can be helpful if you are intending to sell a property where a notice has been served on it, with potential to speed up conveyancing and the sale process.
+The certificate provides written confirmation that, so far as the council have been able to ascertain, the requirements of a notice were, or were not, fully complied with on a particular date.
+This can be helpful if you are intending to sell a property where a notice has been served, with potential to speed up conveyancing and the sale process.
 It can also provide owners with peace of mind.
+Please note that if you have received the results of a local land charges search from Lambeth, compliance with any enforcement notice may be confirmed within the search results.

 2. Planning enforcement protocol document